adityam172003/private_Classes_management_system/README.md

 - Use the advanced search feature to easily retrieve specific student or syllabus information.

-The PrivateClassPro Desktop App streamlines the management of private classes through a Java-based application with a Java Swing GUI, JDBC database connectivity, and SQL data management.
+The AcademyGuide Desktop App streamlines the management of private classes through a Java-based application with a Java Swing GUI, JDBC database connectivity, and SQL data management.
 It simplifies student registration, admission tracking, syllabus management, and effective searching, all within a convenient desktop environment.

 ## SNIPTS OF THE DESKTOP FRAMES